STMicroelectronics/hardware-peripheral-thermal/README.md

 To be able to use it the device.mk must have the following packages:
 ```
 PRODUCT_PACKAGES += \
-    android.hardware.thermal@2.0-service.stm32mp1
+    android.hardware.thermal@2.0-service.stm32mpu
 ```

 ## Containing ##

-This directory contains the sources and associated Android makefile to generate the android.hardware.thermal@2.0-service.stm32mp1 binary.
+This directory contains the sources and associated Android makefile to generate the thermal binary.

 ## License ##